After Hours (1985)

 Kiki: It's under control.

 Marcy: I was raped once.
 As a matter of fact it happened right here in this very room.
 I lived here once.
-He came in through there on the fire escape.
-He held a knife to my throat and said if I made a move, he'd cut my tongue out.
+He came in through there off the fire escape.
+He held a knife to my throat and said if I made any noise, he'd cut my tongue out.
 He tied me to the bed... he took his time... six hours.

 Paul Hackett: My god...
 Was he, uh... did they get this guy?